FluffyBullet/first_template/README.md

 >*Stock images used for gallery.*

 [w3 Schools online](https://w3schools.com) - www.w3schools.com
->*Variety of HTML and CSS Codes, including image hover effect.*
+>*Variety of HTML and CSS Codes,<br>
+Included use on: Hover overlay of images<br>
+Meta tags for viewport and description*

 [Awesomefont](https://awesomefont.com) - www.awesomefont.com
 >*Customized icons for events tab, relevant to specific host.*